isomerpages/moe-sls/_teacher-user-guide/Other Useful Information/Tech Tips for Teachers.md

 </summary>
 <ol>
 <li><p><strong>How do I control student access to Activities/Sections in Assignments?</strong></p>
-<p> Before you assign the Lesson, you may click the <strong>Edit</strong> icon on the Assignment Card (<strong>Pencil</strong> icon on the top right of the Card) and select the <strong>Activity Assignment</strong> tab.
+<p> Before you assign the Lesson, you may click the <strong>Edit</strong> icon on the Assignment card (<strong>Pencil</strong> icon on the top right of the card) and select the <strong>Activity Assignment</strong> tab.
 If you have assigned the Lesson, enter the Assignment and open the right menu.
 Select <strong>Manage Assignment Settings</strong> followed by the <strong>Activity Assignment</strong> tab.
 Toggle the access on/off to for access rights.</p>
 <p> You are also able to toggle the access to the Sections and Activities by clicking from the <strong>Lesson Plan</strong>.</p>
 <p> For more information, visit <a target="_blank" href="/teacher-user-guide/enact/change-access-to-activities/">Change Access to Activities</a>.</p>
 </li>
-<li><p><strong>Why do I have to enter an ITT or Discussion Card to view Comments?</strong></p>
+<li><p><strong>Why do I have to enter an ITT or Discussion card to view Comments?</strong></p>
-<p> ITT and Discussion Cards have been enlarged to allow teachers and students to view more of the body message (especially when there is a Media Object attached).
-As such, Comments are placed within Cards, reducing the amount of text shown on the screen which helps ensure a pleasant user experience.</p>
+<p> ITT and Discussion cards have been enlarged to allow teachers and students to view more of the body message (especially when there is a Media Object attached).
+As such, Comments are placed within cards, reducing the amount of text shown on the screen which helps ensure a pleasant user experience.</p>
 </li>
 </ol>
 </details>